-In this book, Toshio Yamagishi, a distinguished professor of social psychology, extended his theory of trust to the Internet society.
+In this book, Toshio Yamagishi, a distinguished professor of social psychology, extends his theory of trust to the Internet society.

-He and his associates have conducted set of experiments and examined how trust and reputation functioned on the Internet auctions.
+He and his associates have conducted a set of experiments and examined how trust and reputation function on the Internet auctions.

-The Internet is an open and anonymous society, which makes it difficult to form closed relationships and reduces transaction costs, but provides more potential partners and thus reduces opportunity costs.
+The Internet is an open and anonymous society, which makes it difficult to form closed relationships and reduce transaction costs.
+On the other hand, the Internet provides more potential partners and thus reduces opportunity costs.
 In this setting, one needs to tell whether his/her trading partner is worth trusting.

-As a student in an university, I am curious about how course evaluation could perform well.
-Currently, it's far from satisfactory and it make no differences if students give valid evaluations.
-According to the findings in this book, universities must introduce meta-evaluation system and establish an incentive mechanism for students in order to improve their course quality.
+As a student in an university, I am curious about how a course evaluation could perform well.
+Currently, it's far from satisfactory and it make no differences if students give a valid evaluation or not.
+According to the findings in this book, universities must introduce a meta-evaluation system and establish an incentive mechanism for students to improve the qualities of classes.